 In order to migrate your customers seamlessly, you need to determine what date your migration will take place.
-There should be no charge dates in your migration file that falls before this date as those will be processed by your old system.
-To be safe, you should move charge dates at least 3 days out from your migration date to ensure you have enough time to complete the post-migration checklist and work with ReCharge to remove the hold from your account.
+There should be no charge dates in your migration file that fall before this date as those will be processed by your old system.
+To be safe, you should move charge dates at least 3 days out from your migration date to ensure you have enough time to complete the post-migration checklist and work with Recharge to remove the hold from your account.

-For example, let's say you plan to launch ReCharge on January 1st.
-We recommend you export the data from the old system on or after January 3rd, which gives you a few days to ensure new subscribers are flowing through ReCharge correctly.
+For example, let's say you plan to launch Recharge on January 1st.
+We recommend you export the data from the old system on or after January 3rd, which gives you a few days to ensure new subscribers are flowing through Recharge correctly.
 Your official migration date is January 8th, giving you a few days from the 3rd to the 8th to validate your data and ensure the file is set up correctly.
 Since you will be migrating on January 8th, the absolute soonest you should set your next charge dates in the migration file is January 9th.

-What payment processors are compatible with ReCharge?
+What payment processors are compatible with Recharge?
 Can I migrate the same account I was using in my previous subscription platform?

-Will ReCharge edit or update my migration file on my behalf if they find any errors?
+Will Recharge edit or update my migration file on my behalf if they find any errors?

-Will ReCharge notify my customers of changes on their account due to the migration?
+Will Recharge notify my customers of changes on their account due to the migration?

-ReCharge will not contact or send any migration specific notifications to your customers.
+Recharge will not contact or send any migration-specific notifications to your customers.
 If there are any notices you feel are needed to be sent to customers, it is your responsibility to send that information to them.

 How do my customers update their billing information while my data is being migrated?

-If your payment processor remains the same between your old system and ReCharge, customers will be able to still update their billing information in the old system while the migration is occurring.
-If you are changing payment processors or the old system is no longer available, they will need to wait until the account is created in ReCharge after the migration is completed before updating their billing information.
+If your payment processor remains the same between your old system and Recharge, customers will be able to still update their billing information in the old system while the migration is occurring.
+If you are changing payment processors or the old system is no longer available, they will need to wait until the account is created in Recharge after the migration is completed before updating their billing information.

 I recently completed my migration, but none of my recurring billing is processing.
 What’s happening?

-When the migration is finished, a hold is put on your account until the data has been reviewed and written confirmation that the data is correct has been given to ReCharge.
+When the migration is finished, a hold is put on your account until the data has been reviewed and written confirmation that the data is correct has been given to Recharge.
 Once we receive confirmation from you, we will remove the hold from your account and recurring billing will occur as normal.
 Refer to our Post-migration checklist for more information on this process.